WHY IS MENTAL HEALTH FIRST AID IMPORTANT?

 WHAT IS MENTAL HEALTH FIRST AID?

-Mental Health First Aid is an 8-hour course that introduces participants to risk factors and warning signs of mental health concerns, builds understanding of their impact, and overviews common treatments.
+Mental Health First Aid is an 8-hour course that introduces participants to risk factors and warning signs of mental health concerns, builds an understanding of their impact, and overviews common treatments.
 The course uses role-playing and simulations to demonstrate how to assess a mental health crisis; select interventions and provide initial help; and connect persons to professional, peer and social supports as well as self-help resources.

 Mental Health First Aid allows for early detection and intervention by teaching participants about the signs and symptoms of specific illnesses like anxiety, depression, schizophrenia, bipolar disorder, eating disorders, and addictions.
 The program offers concrete tools and answers key questions like “What can I do?” and “Where can someone find help?”
 Participants are introduced to local mental health resources, national organizations, support groups, and online tools for mental health and addictions treatment and support.

 Mental Health First Aid Classes are offered free of charge in Harford County.
 For information on available classes, please visit the Healthy Harford Events calendar or click here for a Schedule for 2019 Classes.